A long-distance relationship can bring a lot of uncertainty and it’s not uncommon feeling anxious while in this relationship.

-When you are in the long-distance relationship with the person who has a chronic side, tried to be patient and caring with that person.
+When you are in the long-distance relationship with the person who has chronic anxiety, try to be patient and caring with them.
 Anxiety can be overwhelming and can override anything that makes sense or is reasonable to think or do.

 If your long-distance partner has an anxiety episode, one thing you can do is be there for them.
 Take the time to listen without criticism judgement or impatience.
 On many occasions, just being present can mean the whole world to the person who is feeling anxious or depressed.

 When you start a new long-distance relationship, you may feel excited and anxious at the same time.
 Getting to know someone in a long-distance relationship can be a fun way to learn about another person.